Behlul10/mock-interview/README.md

 - Tests are designed to fail initially (stub implementations)
 - Clear error messages help guide candidates
 - Solutions are intentionally excluded from challenge directories

-## 🤝 Contributing

-Feel free to add more challenges or improve existing ones.
-Each challenge should:
-- Have clear instructions in `instruction.md`
-- Include a stub implementation in `utils.ts`
-- Have comprehensive test cases in `main_test.ts`
-- Include a reference solution in `answers/`

-## 📄 License

-This project is open source and available for educational purposes.